-Outwardly, of course, Saitou remained as collected as ever — though he was glad that Tokio was doing business just at that moment, as it was a good excuse for him to be standing there still as stone — but inside he was all turmoil and confusion.
+Outwardly, of course, Saitou remained as collected as ever — though he was glad Tokio was doing business just at that moment, as it provided a good excuse for him to be standing there still as stone — but inside he seethed with turmoil and confusion.
 What was Sano doing here?
 What would happen if they met?
 Why was Sano in Niigata in the first place?
 What could Saitou possibly say to him?
 What was Sano doing here?
 And who was that smart-looking woman walking next to him?

 Sano was busy talking to the woman with that over-animation of his that simultaneously animated others — Saitou recognized it with painful precision — and evidently hadn’t noticed him yet.
 There didn’t have to be a confrontation.
 Saitou could turn and walk away right now and hope never to be tormented again by the unexpected sight of Sano with a beautiful woman on his arm.
 Or by the sight of Sano, period.
 Just a glimpse of him like this in a crowded market street did things to Saitou’s head and heart, and it would be better for all concerned if it simply didn’t happen again.

-Accident or coincidence, Saitou had thought, was unlikely here.
+Accident or coincidence, Saitou had thought, must be unlikely here.
 What business could Sano have in Niigata that didn’t involve Saitou — Sano, to whom ‘business’ generally meant ‘finding someone to buy him a drink?’
-And yet the look on the boy’s ingenuous face now was so honestly shocked, it didn’t seem possible that he’d been specifically looking for Saitou — because why, in that case, should he be shocked at seeing him?
-In any case, he and his woman were forming a sort of mirror to Saitou and Tokio: standing still in the middle of the flow of sidewalk traffic, staring, each man evidently ignoring the words of his companion.
+And yet the look on the boy’s ingenuous face now was so honestly shocked, it didn’t seem possible he’d been specifically looking for Saitou — because why, in that case, should he be shocked at seeing him?
+In any case, he and his woman formed a sort of mirror to Saitou and Tokio: standing still in the middle of the flow of sidewalk traffic, staring, each man evidently ignoring the words of his companion.

 Perhaps Sano was simply here to show off this new ladyfriend of his.
-She was certainly pretty, and had a self-sufficient, down-to-earth look to her that Saitou thought must appeal to Sano.
+She was certainly pretty, and had a self-sufficient, down-to-earth air Saitou thought must appeal to the young man.
 And yet he didn’t believe he’d ever done anything to Sano to deserve such retribution, nor that Sano was capable of such deliberate cruelty.

 “Who is that woman?”
 Tokio asked.
-Obviously she had decided on who Sano was — actually, Saitou might well have told her, that and god knew what else, while he was distracted, and not noticed — and she thought the woman might be an acquaintance as well.
+Obviously she’d decided on who Sano was — actually, Saitou might well have told her without noticing, that and god knew what else, while he was distracted — and she thought the woman might be an acquaintance as well.

 “I have no idea,” he said briefly.

 “She’s very pretty,” Tokio remarked, then went on in a dreamy tone about the woman’s kimono, but Saitou was mostly ignoring her again.
 For Sano’s face had twisted and he was turning away.
-He didn’t seem terribly pleased at seeing Saitou, and evidently also thought that they didn’t really have to talk just because they’d (almost) run into each other again.
-Maybe it really was a coincidence after all.
+He didn’t seem terribly pleased at seeing Saitou, and evidently also thought they didn’t really have to talk just because they’d (almost) run into each other again.
+Maybe it truly was a coincidence.